 When you pack your bags for this next adventure, you wouldn’t consider bringing clothes that no longer fit you.
 You wouldn’t consider bringing snacks and toys for your toddler that is now 30 and not coming along on this road trip.
 Don’t bring stuff that suited you before, but does not suit you now.

-To determine what your packing list needs to be is going to take some time and thought before you embark on this next adventure.
+Determining what your packing list needs to be is going to take some time and thought before you embark on this next adventure.
 Some things are obvious- you can most likely leave your mix tape and Rand McNally map book behind.

 Some are not so obvious.
 Like the roles that you have outgrown, the people you no longer have to get permission or approval from, and the negative self-talk that tells you that you can’t do what you want.
 You are in the driver’s seat so you get to pick the radio station.